Learning Objectives

 Credible Sources and how to find them

 These days, when we have a question, we turn to the internet.
 Internet search engines like Google can link you to almost any content, and they even filter content based on your past searches, location, and preference settings.
 However, search engines do not vet content.
 Determination of whether content is credible is up to the end-user.
-We are also living in an era where misinformation can be mistaken for fact.
-How do we know what information to trust?
+In an era where misinformation can be mistaken for fact, how do we know what information to trust?

 The process of scientific peer-review is one assurance that scientists place on the reporting of scientific results in scientific journals like Science, Nature, the Proceedings of the National Academy of Science (PNAS), and many hundreds of other journals.
 In peer review, research is read by anonymous reviewers who are experts in the subject.
 The reviewers provide feedback and commentary and ultimately provide the journal editor a recommendation to accept, accept with revisions, or decline for this journal.
 While this process is not flawless, it has a fairly high success rate in catching major issues and problems and improving the quality of the evidence.

-With the rapid spread of SARS-CoV-2 and the Covid-19 pandemic, the demand for scientific information about the novel coronavirus SARS-CoV-2 outpaced the rate that journals can peer-review and publish scientific research.
-Many research articles for SARS-CoV-2 have therefore been released as preprints, meaning they have been submitted to a journal for peer-review and eventual publication, but the authors wanted to release the information for immediate use.
+With the rapid spread of SARS-CoV-2 and the Covid-19 pandemic in 2020 and beyond, the demand for scientific information about the novel coronavirus SARS-CoV-2 outpaced the rate that journals could peer-review and publish scientific research.
+Many research articles for SARS-CoV-2 were therefore released as preprints, meaning they have been submitted to a journal for peer-review and eventual publication, but the authors wanted to release the information for immediate use.
+Scientists remain skeptical of pre-prints until the peer-review process has scrutinized the presentation of data and ideas and required revision by the authors.

-In the media, journalists use published and preprint articles, press releases, interviews, and public records requests, and other sources to find source information.
+Outside of the scientific literature, the public has other ways to access information about current topics.
+In the media, journalists use published and preprint articles, press releases, interviews, public records requests, and other sources to find source information.
 They cite their sources when possible and are responsible to their editors for the quality and authenticity of their reporting.
 Some media sources have better track records than others for unbiased reporting.

-Websites and social media posts are places where anyone can post anything and make claims that are or are not supported by evidence.
+The lowest bar for scrutiny and review is on the internet.
+Websites and social media are places where anyone can post anything and make claims that are or are not supported by evidence.
 As the end-users, our job is to find sources supported by evidence, cited ethically, and otherwise credibly presented.
 We have the responsibility to notice whether an organization is funded or motivated in ways that might generate bias in their content.
 We have the obligation to cross reference ideas from unvetted sources to help us establish how believable or how credible the source of information is.
 Science is based in evidence, and we will work this semester to identify and interpret scientific evidence.

 References: